kylebshr/ab-test-presentation/how-not-to-a-b-test.md

     UIApplicationDelegate {...}
 ```

-^ Now, there is another way to dynamically swap out your app delegate
+^ now, as a sidenote, I wanted to mention that there's another way you could do this

-^ Have you ever noticed the @UIApplicationMain attribute on your app delegate?
+^ If you've built an iOS app, you've probably seen @UIApplicationMain attribute on your app delegate

 ^ This is equivalent to calling a function of the same name